aleshaleksey/fansys23/quick-start.md

 ### Play

 Go get kitted out, and go out into the world and become a legend.
+Or if you prefer not to, then just roll some dice.
 There are a lot of different situations that a party can encounter in this game.
 And of course there are rules that govern how to resolve them.
 They are covered in "[Weapons and Armour](weapons-armour.md)", "[Combat](combat.md)" "[Movement and Exploration](movement-exploration.md)", "[Skills](skills.md)" and "[Conditions and Types](conditions-types.md)".
 Live and learn.